Luwaiz/VacationWeb/README.md

 ## Installation

 - Clone repository to your system.
-- Navigate to the root directory / folder.
+- Navigate to the top directory / folder.
 - Run the index.html file.

 ## Bugs